afentev/Interpreter/README.md

 [ ] (index access) | 15

 ### Functions
 This language allows you to create functions.
-All function declarations must begin with _fn_ keyword with following type designation.
+All function declarations must begin with the _fn_ keyword with the following type designation.
 There are no void functions.
-Interpreter does not controll number of provided arguments with function call so this is a dangerous part.
+The interpreter does not control the number of provided arguments with function call so this is a dangerous part.

 At this moment there is no recursion in my language.
-This is also because of several complication in the interpreter.
+This is also because of several complications in the interpreter.

 ## Interpreter
-The interpretor consists of several parts: Token separator, Syntax analyzer, Semantic analyzer and Generator.
+The interpreter consists of several parts: Token separator, Syntax analyzer, Semantic analyzer, and Generator.

 ### Token separator
-Token separator is located in ["lexic_analyzer.h"](https://github.com/afentev/Interpreter/blob/main/lexic_analyzer.h) file.
-As input it recieves program code and as output it returns an array of tokens and their generalized types.
+The token separator is located in the ["lexic_analyzer.h"](https://github.com/afentev/Interpreter/blob/main/lexic_analyzer.h) file.
+As input, it receives program code and as output, it returns an array of tokens and their generalized types.

 ### Syntax analyzer
-Syntax analyzer is used for checking if given program code belongs to language.
-It checks only unexistance of unrecognized tokens and the correctness of recognized tokens correction.
+The syntax analyzer is located in the ["syntax_analyzer.h"](https://github.com/afentev/Interpreter/blob/main/syntax_analyzer.h) file.
+Syntax analyzer is used for checking if the given program code belongs to the language.
+It checks only the nonexistence of unrecognized tokens and the correctness of recognized tokens correction.
 I noticed that there are several problems with it.
 More specifically, it seems like they are connected with functions in some ways.
 This part needs to be improved.

 ### Semantic analyzer
-Personally I think that semantic analyzer now is kinda useless part of interpreter.
-It was planned as a part of interpreter wich would check correctness of variables using and types consistency.
-But there were a lot of problems with all this checks so I decided just to turn off this analyzer.
-All its functions are exist in the Generator, so all semantics problems are caught but in runtime.
+The semantic analyzer is located in the ["semantic_analyzer.h"](https://github.com/afentev/Interpreter/blob/main/semantic_analyzer.h) file.
+Personally, I think that semantic analyzer now is a kinda useless part of an interpreter.
+It was planned as a part of the interpreter which would check the correctness of variables using and types consistency.
+But there were a lot of problems with all these checks so I decided just to turn off this analyzer.
+All its functions exist in the Generator, so all semantics problems are caught but in runtime.

 ### Generator
-Generator consists of actually generator and the executor.
+The Generator located in the ["generation.h"](https://github.com/afentev/Interpreter/blob/main/generation.h) file.
+The Generator consists of the actual generator and the executor.
-Generator creates Polish Recersed Notation of the program (strictly speaking of each function) and the executor execute it.
+The generator creates a Polish Recersed Notation of the program (strictly speaking of each function) and the executor executes it.

 # Example: